 Use of public transport is for essential travel only.
 Allow for extra journey time so that if a bus or train is too crowded you can wait and take the next one.
 People aged 13 and older must wear a non-medical face mask on public transport.
 This applies to train, bus, metro, tram and ferry services.
 The fine for not wearing a face mask is 95 euros.

 There is currently a limit on the number of people that can attend meetings and conventions, all attendees must observe RIVM guidelines.
 The Netherlands Board of Tourism & Conventions (NBTC) has issued a coronavirus protocol for business events in the Netherlands, which offers guidelines for organisers, suppliers and delegates of any meetings and events to follow.

 The authorities will monitor compliance with the 1.5 metre rule and enforce it where necessary.
-Expect more surveillance near museums and popular tourist attractions.
+Expect more surveillance near museums, parks and popular tourist attractions.
 For example, De Wallen (Red Light District) and Vondelpark will be actively monitored.
 Additional crowd control includes one-way traffic, additional traffic hosts and matrix signs.
 Some streets may be closed to ensure safety.
 Always leave an area when it gets too crowded.

 If you have coronavirus symptoms